cletomartin/redes1/introduction.md

 Before of having an Internet standard fully approved, it must go through a review process:

 1. An _Internet draft_ is created in the first place.
-   This in a work-in-progress, non-official documment with a 6-month lifetime.
+   This in a work-in-progress, non-official document with a 6-month lifetime.
 1. If authorities recommend it, the Internet draft is published as a _Request For Comments_ (RFC) document.
    A number is assigned to them and the RFCs will be assigned with a _maturity level_:

    - _Proposed Standard_: at this level, the RFC has generated enough interest so some groups have started to test and implement it.
-   - _Draft Standard_: if two or more indenpendent and interopeable implementations have been done, the RFC will be elevated to this level.
+   - _Draft Standard_: if two or more independent and interoperable implementations have been done, the RFC will be elevated to this level.
      Typically the original RFC will be modified as problems are expected to be found.
-   - _Internet Standard_: a draft standard reaches this level after a demostration of successful implementation.
+   - _Internet Standard_: a draft standard reaches this level after a demonstration of successful implementation.
-   - _Historic_: typically reserved for those RFC with historical interest like superseeded features.
+   - _Historic_: typically reserved for those RFC with historical interest like superseded features.
    - _Experimental_: RFCs that should not implemented on any Internet service in production.
    - _Informational_: RFCs usually created by vendors that contain general or tutorial information.